bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Default value of the setting showOwnAnswers changed from 1 to 2.
   Default value of startPageUid removed!
 Setting showPageUid added.
-  Shows now the points only if the maximum points are greater than 0.
+  Shows now the points only if the maximum points are greater than 0. jQuery can now be loaded in the footer.
   Important: probably you need to flush all caches.